Lakshmi-Shankar/Ecommerce-Follow-Along/README.md

 # Milestone 31: React-Redux Email State

 Install `react-redux` and create a `store` folder.
 Add `store.js` and `userActions.js`.
 Set up email state in `store.js` and create `setEmail` function in `userActions.js`.
 Wrap `App` with `Provider` in `index.js` and pass the store to it.
 Email state is now global and can be used anywhere in the app.
 Next: Updating and accessing email state.

+# Milestone 32: Managing Mail with Global State (Redux)

+Overview:
+- On the Login page, we used dispatch to save the email.

+- On other pages, we used useSelector to access the email from the global state.

+- This makes the email available across all pages without passing it as props.

+Tech Stack:
+- State Management: Redux, React-Redux